shawdm/cricket-stats/README.md

 * ~What is Andrew Strauss's batting average?~
 * ~What Aussie has the highest batting average?~

+* ~Who has the highest batting average against India?~
-* Who has the highest batting average against New Zealand?
+* ~Who has the highest batting average against New Zealand?~
+* ~What is Mominul Haque batting average against New Zealand?~
-* How many matches has Sachin Tendulkar played?
+* ~How many matches has Sachin Tendulkar played?~

+* Who has the most career runs against Australia?
+* Who has the most balls faced against Australia?
+* Who has the most career matches against Australia?
+* Who has the most innings against Australia?
+* Who has played the most matches against Australia?
+* Who has played the most innings against Australia?

 * What Aussie has the highest batting average in an ODI?
 * What Aussie has the highest batting average in an ODI first innings?